 Xiaomi basically invented the idea of the bezel-free phone in the original Mi Mix.
 Having evolved the screen-to-body ratio to epic proportions in its follow-up Mi Mix 2 the inevitable happened: every other company copied many of its ideas.

-So where does a company go from there?
+So where does it go from there?
 Into the past to bring us the future, for the Xiaomi Mi Mix 3 is the flip phone reimagined; embodying modern style and minimal bezel with a retro-like slide-to-open feature to reveal its otherwise hidden front-facing cameras.

-Is the Mi Mix 3 setting the bar for the future once more, or does it fall short of the mark?
-We've been living with this handset since the end of 2018 to bring you our considered verdict.
+So is the Mi Mix 3 setting the bar for the future once more, or does it fall short of the mark?

 What is a 'slider phone'?